All Episodes

 One more from Frank Rich.

-This Lincoln movie is the prism through which every liberal sees the world right now.
+By the way, this Lincoln movie, this Lincoln movie is the prism through which every liberal sees the world right now.

 I watched Lincoln the other day, the movie, incredibly hard for Lincoln to abolish slavery in America.

-He really went on a live.
+He really went on to live.

 He really made a lot of deals.